UP WITH A BORDERLINE:

 can be extremely tormenting and confusing, due to their paradoxical

 natures.
 You may have felt totally perplexed by their unpredictable,

-contrary responses to your gestures of affection and care.
+contrary responses to your gestures of care and affection.
 Indeed,

-this is actually the most confounding problem one faces,
+this is actually the most confounding issue one faces with

-with a borderline disordered individual; as you love them more,
+a borderline disordered individual, for as you love them more,

 they love you less.